-Tak Isa1 Morariu Ana2 Guney Ayhan3

-1PhD Candidate, Lumina The University of South-East Europe, Bucharest, Romania, isatak23@gmail.com

-2Prof.Dr., The Bucharest University of Economic Studies, Bucharest, Romania, ana.morariu@gmail.com

-3PhD., Yalova University, 77100, Yalova, Turkey ayhang79@hotmail.com
+Tak Isa, PhD Candidate , Lumina The University of South-East Europe, Bucharest, Romania Morariu Ana, Prof.Dr, The Bucharest University of Economic Studies, Bucharest, Romania Guney Ayhan, Asisstant Professor, Yalova University, Turkey

-ABSTRACT
+Abstract

-Financial crisis in the last decade we came upagainst did not appear suddenly.
-We as academicians must get to the bottom of the financial crisis problem.
-We will try to focus on the internal control and internal audit in the corporate governance.
+Financial crisis in the last decade we came up against did not appear suddenly.
+We as academicians must look into deeply the causes of the financial crises.
+Thus, we tried to focus on the internal control and internal audit in the corporate governance for comprehensively understanding the financial crises.
 Researches show that, there are some signs for preventing the financial crisis but on the basis of the problem lay inadequate financial detection and ignorance of the importance of the internal audit function in the internal control system.
 Internal audit is one of the important pillars in the corporate governance.
-Our study aims to analyze the perception of financial auditors, regarding the auditor's understanding of the internal control device, as growth factor of quality financial reporting and to ameliorate the audit process.
+Our study aims to analyze the perception of financial reporting and to ameliorate the audit process.
 In this paper we also analyze the importance of the internal audit in the internal control structure using data from 70 auditors of 1178 from all over Romania who are member of Romanian Financial Auditors Chamber.
 To highlight the research we have focused on the empirical study in Romania.